Wanna Be On TV — Apply Here November 22, 2006

 I Couldn’t Have Said It Better Myself October 28, 2006

-Posted by Geri in Bloggers, Blogging, General, Marketing, Real Estate, Real Estate Market, Selling Your Home, blog.3 comments
+Posted by Geri in blog, Bloggers, Blogging, General, Marketing, Real Estate, Real Estate Market, Selling Your Home, Uncategorized.

 Under the category “I couldn’t have said it better myself . . .” is this post from Seth Godin.
 I sat down to share it two days ago but sheer exhaustion forced me to temporarily put it on the back burner.
 I’ve been spending weeks unexpectedly acting as a general contractor, getting a home ready to market, and shopping for the necessary accoutrements to stage it for sale.
 The house was stuck in a time warp, with flocked wallpaper heralding your arrival into it’s archaic past.
 This project is in addition to a full load of other business in various stages of development.
 However, in our stagnant market in order to really serve our clients, we have to be very creative in our approach to selling their property.